naganandy/graph-based-deep-learning-literature/conference-journal-articles/gnn_ijcnn05/README.md

 ```
 @InProceedings{Gorietal,
-  author    = {Marco Gori and
+  author    = {Gori, Marco and
-               Gabriele Monfardini and
+               Monfardini, Gabriele and
-               Franco Scarselli},
+               Scarselli, Franco},
   title     = {A new model for learning in graph domains},
   booktitle = {IJCNN},
   year      = {2005}